 She went down the wooden stairs in the basement.
 It was an old house, more than hundred years.
 The basement had stone walls, built with rocks from the area.
 That’s where she had found it.
 The diary.
 In a crack between two rocks in the wall.

 She took it out of the hole where she kept it.
 One of the rocks moved.
 It was loose.
 She took the book out.
 Her treasure.
 Her friend.

-She sat down, started reading where she had left off.
-Mary was a young woman living in the same house many years ago.
-Her husband had been rich and powerful, and everybody was looking up to him.
+Mary had been living in the same house many years ago.
+Her husband was rich and powerful, and everybody looked up to him.
 At home he was evil.

 He’s been down there forever now.
 I hear sounds of rocks being moved.
 Of digging.
 I asked him once.
 He got angry.
 Said it was none of my business.
 I won’t ask him again.

 Jessica was living the words.
 She felt she could her her lost friend talking through the walls, a voice whispering the words in the air.

 I’m afraid.
 This secrecy.
 What is he up to?
 I need to get down there to have a look some day.
 I need to know.

 Jessica looked up from the book.
 The voice.
 Was it real?
 It sounded like it came from the place she’d found the diary.

 She put the book on the table, went over to the hiding place.
 She pulled the loose rock.
 It was moving.
 She had to coax it out, but slowly she got it.
 Behind there was darkness.
 A cold draft came from somewhere within.
 It smelled like a cave, of dirt and fungus.
 Rot.

 The door to the stairs opened.